zencart/documentation/content/user/template/mobile_mode.md

 ---
-title: Mobile or Desktop - determining in your template
+title: Mobile or Desktop state? - determining in your template
-description: Determining your run time environment in Zen Cart
+description: Determining your visitor's device in Responsive Classic
 category: template
 weight: 10
 ---